 Now, I realise that life doesn’t always go to plan and that delays happen.
 And I'm okay with this as long as I'm kept informed.

 The bus station now has information screens which tells me where the bus is and when it's due.
-The delivery driver will phone to say he's en route or delayed by 20 minutes.
+The delivery driver will phone to say he's on the way or delayed by 20 minutes.
 The airport departure screen will happily tell me that my flight has been delayed and is now expected sometime later.

 You should always take appropriate measures to file your accounts on time.
 But, if before the filing deadline there's a special reason, such as an unforeseen event why the accounts might be filed late, you can apply to extend the period allowed for filing.